silexphp/Pimple/README.rst

     Pimple is now closed for changes.
 No new features will be added and no cosmetic changes will be accepted either.

+    If you like the simplicity of Pimple, but are looking for a solution that is actively maintained and faster according to neutral `benchmarks`_, implements PSR11 without an adapter, you can take a look at the `chubbyphp/chubbyphp-container`_.

 .. caution::

     This is the documentation for Pimple 3.x.
 If you are using Pimple 1.x, read